Rimurutempestx/AWS-Lambda-Functions/README.md

 ## RDS (Relational Database Service)

 - Data schema updates: You can use Lambda functions to automatically update database schemas in RDS.
 Lambda functions can help you handle schema migrations and versioning.
+- Automated backup:  You can use Lambda functions to schedule automated backups of your RDS databases.
+This can help you ensure that your data is always backed up and recoverable.